Principle Investigator

 Hee Jung Jeong

 Hee Jung is a graduate student in the BRAINS lab.
-She graduated from Korea University with a Bachelor's degree in Psychology and Master's degree in Cognitive Behavioral Neuroscience.
-At Korea University, Hee Jung worked in the Human Performance lab led by Dr. Yang Seok Cho.
-Her project investigated the effect of anxiety on cognitive control.
+She graduated from Korea University with a B.A. in psychology and a M.S. in Cognitive Behavioral Neuroscience.
+At Korea University, Hee Jung was a member of the Human Performance lab led by Dr. Yang Seok Cho.
+Her projects investigated the effect of trait and state anxiety on cognitive control and emotion regulation.
 After moving to Nashville, Hee Jung worked in the Mood, Emotion, and Development lab led by Dr. Autumn Kujawa at Vanderbilt University.
-During her time at Vanderbilt, she worked on an fMRI and EEG project aimed at delineating neural correlates of social and monetary reward responsiveness.
-Hee Jung is currently a second-year graduate student in the Vanderbilt University Clinical Science Doctoral Program.
-Her primary research interests include uncovering the etiology and vulnerability factors of internalizing disorders using neuroimaging, physiology, and behavioral tasks.
-She is especially interested in tracking developmental trajectories of the brain in high-risk individuals and identifying risk factors related to familial and environmental influences.
-She is currently working on a project investigating the association between brain structure and dimensional factors of psychopathology and the effect of early life stressors on brain development in childhood.
+During her time at Dr. Kujawa's lab, she worked on fMRI and EEG projects aimed at delineating neural correlates of social and monetary reward responsiveness in youths.
+Hee Jung is currently a sixth-year graduate student in the Vanderbilt University Clinical Science Doctoral Program.
+Her primary research focus is to identify brain structures and functional networks that underlie a link between early life stress and psychopathology.
+She utilizes hierarchical modeling to explore dimensional structures of stressors and applies structural equation modeling, multilevel modeling, and longitudinal mediation analysis to investigate their relationship with structural and functional characteristics of the brain and dimensions of psychopathology.
+She is further interested in identifying the role of subjective interpretation of stressful events in shaping the brain development as well as the emergence of psychopathology.
+Hee Jung is currently completing her pre-doctoral internship year at the National Psychology Training Consortium – Central Region.
+Her clinical work involves providing evidence-based intervention, assessment, and consultation for youths admitted to a psychiatric unit at Royal Oaks Hospital.
+She is particularly interested in working with children and adolescents with trauma and providing trauma-informed and trauma-focused care.

 Leighton Durham

 Leighton is a graduate student in the BRAINS lab.
 She graduated Magna Cum Laude and received a BA in psychology with distinction from Duke University in 2017.
 While at Duke, Leighton worked as an undergraduate research assistant in Dr. Laura Richman's lab and assisted with projects surrounding the influence of perceived discrimination on mental and physical health outcomes.
-After graduating, Leighton worked as a full-time research assistant in Dr. Laura Holsen's lab at Brigham and Women's Hospital, an affiliate of Harvard Medical School, in Boston, MA.
-During her time at Brigham and Women's, Leighton contributed to neuroimaging protocols aimed at delineating the relationships between stress, hormones, reward-related neural circuitry, and appetite in major depressive disorder.
-Leighton is currently a second-year graduate student in the Vanderbilt University Clinical Science Doctoral Program and is a Russell G. Hamilton Scholar.
-Her primary research interests include characterizing the neurobiological mechanisms underlying internalizing symptoms and their differential manifestations, as well as identifying neurobiological targets for early detection, prevention, and treatment of internalizing disorders.
-She is currently working on a project investigating the relationships between regional brain volume and multiple dimensions of psychopathology in childhood.
+After graduating, Leighton worked as a full-time research assistant in Dr. Laura Holsen's lab at Brigham and Women's Hospital/Harvard Medical School where she contributed to neuroimaging protocols aimed at delineating the relationships between stress, hormones, reward-related neural circuitry, and appetite in major depressive disorder.
+Leighton is now a sixth-year graduate student in the Clinical Science Doctoral Program at Vanderbilt University.
+Her primary research interests include characterizing the natural, dimensional structure underlying youth psychopathology, as well as identifying associated neurobiological targets for early detection, prevention, and treatment.
+Her dissertation project utilizes advanced hierarchical modeling techniques to define a dimensional model of youth internalizing symptoms and investigates associated patterns of neurostructural differences.
+Leighton is currently completing her pre-doctoral internship year at Vanderbilt University Medical Center in the Department of Psychiatry and Behavioral Sciences.
+Leighton's clinical work involves providing evidence-based intervention, assessment, and consultation services for youth and families in the community.
+She has particular clinical interests in youth internalizing psychopathology, trauma-informed and trauma-focused care, caregiver training and support, and adolescent mental health.

 Gabrielle Reimann